Joel Eriksson Ek Game Preview: Wild vs. Bruins

-The Minnesota Wild, with Joel Eriksson Ek, are in action Tuesday against the Boston Bruins at TD Garden, with the puck dropping at 7:00 PM ET.
+Joel Eriksson Ek will be among those on the ice Saturday when his Minnesota Wild meet the Boston Bruins at Xcel Energy Center.
 Prop bets for Eriksson Ek are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.